 Is instagram hiding your artwork?

-Ever since Instagram changed the way they arrange content on the home feed, there have been plenty of people noticing a decrease in follower interaction.
-In a matter of months, as the new algorithm rolled out, users have complained that their uploads are now virtually invisible.
+Ever since Instagram changed the way they arrange content on the home feed, users have been noticing a decrease in follower interaction.
+In a matter of months, as the new algorithm rolled out, budding instagram artists complained that their uploads are now virtually invisible.
 Photos from up to a week old featured at the top of their once chronological feed and it seemed as if new user content was relegated to the bottom.

 So what happened?

 Whilst it may seem somewhat superficial to complain about a decrease in likes on a social media platform, for artists in particular, social media interaction is a life source.
 Some of our favourite creatives have spent years building their audience online, only to be held back by Instagram’s moving goal posts.

 Artists were once able to interact with their audience in real time.
 Now a complex combination of secret ranking factors judges who sees your artwork and when.
 The issue is that digital marketing experts don’t actually know what these ranking factors are.
 Instagram’s algorithm is what makes it unique, so the tech giant is particularly tight-lipped on what users need to do in order to make it to the top.

 After you’ve put in the hard work to grow your audience are you really going to throw in the towel?
 No!
 You’re going to fight back to give your content the exposure it deserves.